moby/moby/docs/reference/run.md

 > **Note:** The blkio weight setting is only available for direct IO.
 Buffered IO
 > is not currently supported.

+## Additional groups
+    --group-add: Add Linux capabilities

+By default, the docker container process runs with the supplementary groups looked up for the specified user.
+If one wants to add more to that list of groups, then one can use this flag:

+    $ docker run -ti --rm --group-add audio  --group-add dbus --group-add 777 busybox id uid=0(root) gid=0(root) groups=10(wheel),29(audio),81(dbus),777

 ## Runtime privilege, Linux capabilities, and LXC configuration

     --cap-add: Add Linux capabilities